michaelnny/deep_rl_zoo/README.md

 tensorboard --logdir=runs
 ```

-The classes for write logs to tensorboard is implemented in `trackers.py` module.
+The classes for write logs to Tensorboard is implemented in `trackers.py` module.

 * to improve performance, we only write logs at end of episode
 * we separate training and evaluation logs